 Sometimes when a company updates their product, they fail to think of the end-user.
 Instead of being an improvement, the product change becomes a confusing customer experience.
 How do you mitigate against this and update a successful product that already has a lot of customer buy-in, and keep those customers on board and ultimately happy?
+Here we use the case of Dublin Bus as an example of managing change.

 Case Study: Network Direct